elrohirtinuviel/elrohirtinuviel.github.io/README.md

 # THIS IS AN INTERACTIVE RESUME

 I've created a 3D world using WebGL to make resumes less boring.
 It's an FPS type of game but nothing fancy.
-It's basically a muesum of some sort.
+It's basically a museum of some sort.

 It's still work in progress and being updated when I have the chance.